Hammer Films Retrospective (Part IV) The Mummy

 And for a change, there was absolutely no problem with Christopher Lee.
 He was intrigued by the part, for once he was genuinely enthusiastic about working on a Hammer Film.

 There was genuine depth to the character he was playing.
 Kharis the priest who had dared to love a sacred virgin forbidden to all by Mortal and Devine law.
-He dared to defy death itself to take Anaka back from the Land of the Dead.
-For these acts of both blasphemy and sacrilege, he was given the worst of all possible punishments, immortality.
+He defied death itself to steal back the woman he loved from the Land of the Dead.
+For these acts of both treason and sacrilege, he was given the worst of all possible punishments, immortality.

 There were two things going on with Lee at that time; when he was in Hollywood for the premiere of Dracula, Boris Karloff had told him about the advice Lon Chaney Senior had given to him – “find something other actors can’t or won’t do.
 If you succeed, you’ll never be forgotten.”